 |Course Code||NURS 6331||Course||Teaching Learning Strategies: Integrating Technology Into Nursing Education||Credits||(5 cr.)|

-Nurse educators must have advanced mastery of health assessment and advanced knowledge of pathophysiology and drug therapy that relates to the nursing care of patient groups across the lifespan.
-Students in this course build on previous knowledge by integrating the advanced concepts of pathophysiological processes, pharmacology, and advanced health assessment skills as a foundation for advanced nursing practice that leads to positive patient care outcomes.
-Students apply the knowledge gained to specific real-world clinical cases.
+Nurse educators must have advanced mastery of health assessment, and advanced knowledge of pathophysiology and drug therapy that relate to development of educational strategies and nursing care of patient groups across the lifespan.
+This course builds on previous knowledge by integrating advanced concepts of pathophysiological processes, pharmacology, and health assessment skills as they apply to clinical reasoning for advanced nursing practice that lead to favorable patient care outcomes.
+Students apply the knowledge gained to specific real-world clinical cases for improvement of patient outcomes.

-The educational environment is influenced by social, economic, regulatory, and technological transformations.
-Students in this course learn the theoretical processes that drive curriculum development, assessment, and evaluation.
-They also focus on curriculum components, which include societal, professional, and educational trends that affect nursing education curricula in the current environment.
+The educational environment in higher education and health care settings is influenced by social, economic, regulatory, and technological transformations.
+Students in this course learn the theoretical foundations that drive curriculum development, assessment, and evaluation.
+They also focus on curriculum components, which include societal, professional, and educational trends that affect nursing education curricula.

-In today’s complex healthcare arena there is increased patient acuity and a growing need for better-educated nurses at the bedside.
-Nurse educators must possess advanced clinical knowledge to teach complex clinical content effectively, including selecting a focus to advance their knowledge in a clinical specialty.
-Students advance their clinical knowledge in a selected specialty to prepare them to fulfill the role of the nurse educator.
+In today's complex health care arena, and with increased patient acuity, there is a continuing need for highly–skilled nurses at the patient point of care.
+Nurse educators must possess advanced clinical knowledge to teach complex clinical content effectively.
+Nursing education students are expected to advance their clinical knowledge in a selected specialty to prepare them to fulfill the role of the nurse educator.